 In many cases, the compliance review will be scheduled to allow for external quality assurance of learners' work at the same time.

 High-Risk Qualifications

 For all High-Risk Qualification there will be additional external quality assurance.
-All High-Risk Qualifications are listed below:
+The risk rating of the qualification can be viewed in the relevant Qualification Guide.